Untitled

 11. Discuss laws and ethics related to health care, patient privacy and confidentiality (HIPAA), types of consents, and proper release of health information.

-12. Research and establish educational, career, and professional goals related to the field of health information systems, including relevant certifications.
+12. Research and establish educational, career, and professional goals related to the field of health information systems through assignments such as informational interviews, job shadows, or other career-exploration activities, including the role of certifications.

 Required Technology